-JABARI HOLMES, FRED CULP, DANIEL E.)

-SMITH, BRENDON JADEN PEAY, AND PAUL)
+JABARI HOLMES, FRED CULP, DANIEL E. SMITH, BRENDON JADEN PEAY, AND PAUL)

 KEARNEY, SR.,)

 )

 Plaintiffs-Appellees,)

 )

 V.)

 )

 TIMOTHY K. MOORE, in his official capacity as)

 Speaker of the North Carolina House of)

 Representatives; PHILIP E. BERGER, in his) From Wake County

-official capacity as President Pro Tempore of the No. COA 22-16
+official capacity as President Pro Tempore of the) 00 No. COA 22-16

-North Carolina Senate; DAVID R. LEWIS, in his),
+North Carolina Senate; DAVID R. LEWIS, in his) \wedge

-official capacity as Chairman of the House Select)
+official capacity as Chairman of the House Select 5

 Committee on Elections for the 2018 Third Extra)

-Session; RALPH E. HISE, in his official capacity)
+Session; RALPH E. HISE, in his official capocity)

 as Chairman of the Senate Select Committee on)

 Elections for the 2018 Third Extra Session; THE)

 STATE OF NORTH CAROLINA; and THE)

 NORTH CAROLINA STATE BOARD OF)

 ELECTIONS,)

-, VEL)

-Defendants-Appellants.)
+No.)

+Defendants- $Appellants$.)